qooxdoo/qooxdoo/docs/desktop/widget/button.md

 ## Description

 The button widget is a normal widget for a GUI.
 The button supports plain text and icon.
-Also it is possible to handle user interactions with pointer and keyboard.
+It is also possible to handle user interactions with pointer and keyboard.

 ## Demos